vaginessa/dns-wiki/FAQ.md

 <a name="FAQ47"></a>
 ##### (47) The startup-script is still present how can I remove it?

-> In the normal case AFWall+ should automatically check/detect if you have the _afwallstart_ script in the init.d dir.
-A simply press on the _Fix Startup Data Leak_ should remove/re-enable it again but in very rare situation maybe the system needs to be remounted again.
-In this case you can remove the script with your favorite file explorer app under <code>/system/etc/init.d/afwallstart</code> or via ADB/Terminal.
+> In the normal case, AFWall+ should automatically check/detect if you have the _afwallstart_ script in the init.d dir.
+A simply press of _Fix Startup Data Leak_ should remove/re-enable it again, but in a rare situation the system needs to be remounted again.
+In this case, you can remove the script with your favorite file explorer app under <code>/system/etc/init.d/afwallstart</code> or via ADB/Terminal.
 <pre>
 su
 mount -o remount,rw /system